 Even though media is buzzing with AI and big data, we are still scratching the surface of what’s currently possible as fashion retailers are actively looking for ways of how to best apply the benefits that AI promises.

 According to a study by IMRG & Hive, Three quarters of fashion retailers will invest in AI over the next 24 months and e-commerce giant, heavily involved in fashion retail, Alibaba, already invested $15bn in R&D labs in a push to become the AI leader.

 Still, with great potential of AI, sometimes it just doesn’t work out.
 Let’s take Original Stitch as the example.

-This startup, which sells custom dress shirts, promised their customers that after sending them the picture of their shirt, their AI armed with visual recognition will extract customers’ sizes out of photos of shirts which they already own as a basis for a custom tailored shirt.
+This startup, which sells custom dress shirts, promised their customers that after sending them the picture of their shirt, their AI armed with visual recognition will extract customers’ sizes out of photos of shirts which they already own as a basis for a custom-tailored shirt.

-Sadly, this didn’t work out and outcomes were underwhelming, leading the company to pull its AI until they work out the issues.
+Sadly, this didn’t work out and the outcomes were underwhelming, leading the company to pull its AI until they work out the issues.

 Impact of AI on Online Fashion Retail